sio-doh/30-Days-Of-React/05_Day_Props/05_props.md

 ## Destructuring props

-By now, I believe you are a JavaScript ninja and you know about destructing arrays and object.
+By now, I believe you are a JavaScript ninja and you know about destructing arrays and objects.
 Destructuring code to some extent makes easy to read.
 Let us destructure the props in Header component.
-Everything we passed as a props is stored in props object.
-Therefore, props is an object and we can destructure the properties.
+Everything we passed as  props is stored in props object.
+Therefore, "props" is an object and we can destructure the properties.
 Let's destructure some of the props we wrote in object props example.
 We can destructure in many ways:

 1. Step by step destructuring